Linear Contracts Are Optimally Robust

 optimality in the zero-shot game

-Motivating example: w(y)=αy always guarantees the principal Alice positive worst-case payoff, for α[0,1].
-This analysis holds independently of the possible technology A, due to the nontriviality assumption we impose on A0.
+Motivating example: $w(y) = \alpha y$ always guarantees the principal Alice positive worst-case payoff, for $\alpha \in [0,1]$.
+This analysis holds independently of the possible technology $\mathcal{A},$ due to the nontriviality assumption we impose on $\mathcal{A}_0.$

 cfg1